-At the end of October, the Chancellor will deliver the comprehensive spending review, the first multi-year spending review since 2015.
-We were joined by the Institute for Fiscal Studies and the Health Foundation REAL Centre to discuss what the Spending Review means for the NHS, and what the next decade holds for health and care spending in the UK.
+Ahead of the Comprehensive Spending Review at the end of October, we were joined by the Institute for Fiscal Studies and the Health Foundation REAL Centre to discuss what the Spending Review means for the NHS, and what the next decade holds for health and care spending in the UK.

 The Institute for Fiscal Studies Green Budget provided in-depth, independent analysis of the economic challenges and choices confronting the Chancellor on October 27.
 As the economy recovers under the long shadow of COVID-19, and the government seeks to deliver on its objectives and priorities, the decisions made will be of enormous political, economic and fiscal consequence - for the NHS and beyond.